myConsciousness/myConsciousness/README.md

 > Shinya Kato 🤯 @shinyakato.dev 2023-08-22T03:48:28.493Z
 >
 > What kind of social media?
 Is it a Bluesky thing?

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-08-22T02:12:03.255Z
->
-> Above all, some of the most popular third party apps here, such as SkyFeed and SkyBridge, are made by Dart/Flutter :) Dart and Flutter have quite a presence here!

----

-> Shinya Kato 🤯 @shinyakato.dev 2023-08-22T02:09:32.871Z
->
-> Your app is artistic and the overall design of the app is very educational :) And you're right, this place is still in its infancy, but the team is currently implementing Federation so that the service can scale sustainably.
-Once that is done, they will be able to start implementing GIF, Video, etc!

----
 <!-- MY-BSKY_TIMELINE:END -->